Intensive care environment

 You will see many

-machines and screens: each suppletion device monitors a certain number of parameters allowing to adjust the therapies as close as possible to the patient’s needs
+machines and screens: each device monitors a certain number of parameters allowing adjustements of the therapies as close as possible to the patient’s needs

 You will hear many